Salebarn/Salebarn.github.io/ReadingList.md

 Reading a lot is the first step to skillfully curating content and thinking ahead, learning how to learn what will be important and doing more serious work with automating data and data APIs.
 Advanced work with data is essential for understanding the flow of information [in both the digital and non-digital realms].
 Trust, integrity, information security and everything impacting the social contract is all about information flow.
 When it comes to the flow information, you are either predator or prey ... you are either antifragile or you are a sucker.
 If you want to make a difference and change the world, you cannot allow yourself to passively consume content like a sucker -- you cannot be programmed like someone's gadget; you must learn to program yourself -- you have to learn to READ.

+# Efficient, effective centralized data architectures in the cloud
+– Even if we have political reasons for wanting to move people toward much greater self-reliance, independence and freedom, and therefore away from *centralized* data architectures, we still really MUST understand *centralized* systems.
+Perhaps, we will see a move away from centralized systems because of their inherent vulnerabilities to class breaks and focused attacks, but that is probably not likely ... even if there weren't a LOT of money at stake for the centralizers [but there really IS!], cultural adoption takes a lot longer than technological change, so all of this means that centralized data architectures in the cloud will be with us a very long time ... even if only as legacy systems.
+- Kubernetes, MESOS, Docker containers, microsservices, Cloud Foundry PAAS,
+- 12factor Apps, 12Factor.Net

 # Political economics and social choice theory
 If you want to understand LEAN government, you need to ask the fundamental questions ...
 [Bastiat](http://bastiat.org/en/the_law.html#SECTION_G004) was doing this a LONG TIME ago ... and he wasn't exactly the first or only only one ... there are a LOT of important economic, political and social theorists who have already articulated and amply demonstrated the reasons for why government should focus on staying out of the lives of people, rather than providing for people's wants and desires.